Alluwe, Oklahoma: History

 In the 1950s the U.S. Army Corps of Engineers constructed the Oologah Dam across the Verdigris River to form Oologah Lake.
 The townsite was purchased by the government since it was within the Oologah Reservoir project area.
 Many residents moved a short distance eastward and formed New Alluwe.

+Notable alumni of its local country school include Richard C. Adams, Lenape poet, attorney, and historian.